 - Northwestern B.C., not northwest B.C.

-Capitalize Aboriginal and First Nations at all times.
+Capitalize Indigenous and First Nations at all times.
 Refer to the specific nation when possible.

 - Use First Nation (without an "s") when referring to one specific nation